YananGu/DVC/README.md

- Our code is support by [online-continual-learning](https://github.com/RaptorMai/online-continual-learning)
+ Our code is built on [online-continual-learning](https://github.com/RaptorMai/online-continual-learning)